normanfish/Object-Oriented-Programming/README.md

 An introductory course on Object Oriented Programming, taught using JAVA

 Each exercise is in its own folder, named ex# (where # is the assignment number).
-The assignment itself is saved under ex#.pdf inside the folder.
+The instructions are saved under ex#.pdf inside the folder.